ahopkins/mayim/docs/src/guide/pydantic.md

     )
 ```

-As you would expect, we now have nice neste models:
+As you would expect, we now have nice nested models:

 ```python
 [